ashraf-minhaj/AWS-IaCs-with-Terraform/README.md

 ----------

 #### Making aws infrastructures with Terraform:
  * create s3 bucket  (tested)
  * python file -> zip -> up to s3 -> create a lambda function
  * AWS API Gateway Rest API with Lambda
  * Dynamodb scan, perform query using Python Lambda
  * Dynamodb PutItem using Python Lambda
  * Dynamodb data manipulation with Python
  * lambda create ec2 instance
  * lambda start ec2 instance
  * ec2 provision local files
  * read, delete sqs message
  * step function with lambda
  * Packer - create AMI
  * lambda launch ec2
  * step function state machine with lambdas
  * s3 and event-bridge
  * terraform read environment variables
+ * Classic Load Balancer with Autoscale
+ * Application Load Balancer
+ * Terraform and docker ec2

 #### May be next (just... may be)
  * (NEXT) __Project:__ BackBencher Replies API (API Gateway, Lambda, Dynamodb)
  * (NEXT) EC2
  * (NEXT) API Gatway -> SNS -> Lambda
  * (NEXT) Fully functional Serverless Application

 #### Projects
+ * AWS autoscale and load balancing with route53 (clb and alb)
  * Idiot API: a serverless application that returns random illogical responses to irritate you.
 Tech: APIGW, Lambda, S3, CloudWatch, Python3

 and so on....
 This is an incremental process of making things from the beginning.
 Learn while making!
 The codes are tested by me.
 But I can not assure that they will run on your world/devices.
+I wish we lived in a perfect world!

 To run -

  `$ terraform init`

  `$ terraform plan`

  `$ terraform apply`

 If you wish to delete infrastructures after playing:

  `$ terraform destroy`

 ##### Ashraf Minhaj
 ##### Find me on LinkedIn [Ashraf-Minhaj](https://www.linkedin.com/in/ashraf-minhaj/)